TingFf/TingFeng/README.md

 I'm a Nanyang Technological University computer engineering bachelor's degree graduate.
 During my education, I developed an interest in cybersecurity and am hoping to work in this field.

 <h2> Objective: </h2>
-My journey in computer engineering has led me to develop a interest for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a malware analyst
+My journey in computer engineering has led me to develop a interest for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a malware analyst.

 <h2> Skills: </h2>